khannoussi-malek/the-discoverer/docs/GETTING_STARTED.md

 ## Your First Database Registration

 Now let's register your first database.
-The Discoverer needs to know about your databases before it can query them.
+Navo needs to know about your databases before it can query them.

 ### Example 1: Register a PostgreSQL Database